 Chuck E. Cheese may have figured out scary robotic monsters aren't the best idea for kids, but will Five Nights At Freddy's mania ever actually die down?
-We had a VR entry and an AR mobile title this year, and rumblings have been heard of a bigger budget AAA title in the works
+We had a VR entry and an AR mobile title recently, and rumblings have been heard of a bigger budget AAA title in the works

 After taking my three year old to a Chuck E. Cheese a few months back, I can see why that company recently made the decision to ditch the animatronics, and how they became the inspiration for a whole horror genre.

 Those things are way too creepy up close in the dim lighting of a kid's arcade.
 It's not hard to understand why FNAF's animatronics have made kids see the ones at their local kids pizza joint a little differently.

 Freddy's marches on.
 Of course there was also supposed to be a movie, but franchises like this go on long, meandering paths from being optioned to actually getting filmed and released.
 The last word was that a script was thrown out in 2018 and there simply hasn't been much news since.

 In other words, if you don't have a VR headset and don't care for mobile games, you probably can't expect a ton of new FNAF content at the moment.

 That's alright though, because there are still plenty of scary animatronic creatures in the existing franchise who would like to stuff you inside a metal suit if they can get their cold claws on you.
 Let's take a look at the seven absolute scariest!

 Seriously, is there a better FNAF animatronic monster than Foxy?
 No, no there is not.

 He was always the one to look out for due to his super fast rush out of Pirate's Cove.
 Foxy would actually go faster through the hallways if you checked his usual areas more often.